converspace/activityweb-specification/README.md

 * __Why not WebIntents?__

- Converspace is about performing all activities on your own site so that you own all your data.
+ Activity Web is about performing all activities on your own site so that you own all your data.
 WebIntents are about performing specific activities using specific services.
 You could achieve the same thing [Activity Dialog](http://converspace.github.com/activity-dialog/) does using WebIntents, but that'll mean taking on a lot of unnecessary complexity.

 Similar Projects